Market Outlook

 Farmed Black Tiger Shrimp:

-Reports suggest that it has become increasingly difficult to replace shrimp due to a supply imbalance overseas.
+Reports suggest that it has become increasingly difficult to replace shrimp due to a supply balance overseas.
 Supplies of 4-6 and 6-8 shrimp have declined, along with 16/20 and smaller counts.

 steady